fraenzi/popmod_snowfinch/docs/predictive_model.md

 <p class="caption">(\#fig:dataprepsurv)Marking- and capture/resighting data of Snowfinches in the project at the Swiss Ornithological Institute.
 While individuals are listed on the y-axis, the x-axis corresponds to the timeline.
 Captures are depicted as dots, with blue indicating nestling and orange representing fledged birds.
 Resightings are represented by open circles, and dead recoveries are depicted by brown crosses.
 Horizontal lines connect recaptures, resightings or dead recoveries of the same individual</p>
 </div>

 We used alpha-numeric plastic rings in addition to the official aluminium ring of the Swiss ringing scheme to enable resightings of birds.
-However, due to the cold winter conditions, these plastic rings often break and become lost after some months.
-Birds without plastic rings can only be recaptured but no longer be resighted.
+However, due to the cold winter conditions, these plastic rings in some cases break and become lost after some months.
+Birds without plastic rings have to be recaptured, because they can  no longer be individually identified by resighting alone.
 To account for the loss of plastic rings, we used a multi-state model designed to incorporate loss of marks described by @laake_hidden_2014 which we adapted for the Snowfinch data.
-In contrast to the Black bear *Ursus americanus* data of @laake_hidden_2014, where only a sub-sample of individuals had a permanent mark, all our individuals had a permanent mark, i.e., the aluminium ring.
-Further, in our data, recapture/resighting probability depended on whether the bird has a plastic ring or not because only the code on the plastic rings but not the one on the aluminium ring can be identified with a scope.
+In contrast to the Black bear *Ursus americanus* data of @laake_hidden_2014, where only a sub-sample of individuals had a permanent mark, all our captured individuals had a permanent mark, i.e., the aluminium ring.
+Further, in our data, recapture/resighting probability depended on whether the bird has a plastic ring because only the code on the plastic rings but not the one on the aluminium ring can be identified with a scope.

 Data organisation: We divided the study period into 3-months intervals and we organised the capture-recapture/resightings into a history matrix with each row representing an individual.
 When an individual that has lost its plastic ring was recaptured and given a new plastic ring, we defined that recapture to be a new release, thus adding a new row to the history matrix $y$.
 Thus, the number of rows in the history matrix corresponded to the number of unique bird-plastic ring combinations, and $y_{i,t}$ contained the observation event of the bird-plastic ring combination $i$ in time interval $t$.
 The observations were categorised as follows: 1=individual is recorded wearing its plastic ring (a resighting or a recapture of the individual wearing its plastic ring), 2=individual is recorded without plastic ring (a recapture of the individual without plastic ring), 3=individual has not been seen or recaptured during the 3-months interval.